Everything travelers need to know about novel coronavirus - Local News 8

 “For those who purchased a Cancel for Any Reason (CFAR) optional upgrade, however, some measure of trip cancellation protection may be available,” according to Stan Sandberg, co-founder of TravelInsurance.com.

-“For those holding an existing travel insurance policy, they should contact their travel insurance providers to find out if their plans have any coverage,” Sandberg advises.
+Those holding existing policies should contact their providers to see if their plans offer any coverage.